xaviermignot/xaviermignot.github.io/_drafts/azure-iot-device-journey.md

 ### Raspberry Pi, IoT device or not ?
 Overall, shall we consider tiny computers like Raspberry Pis as IoT devices or not ?
 I would say it depend on how you use them, a Raspberry Pi can be used as a desktop computer, or as a small server, in this case it will not be an IoT device.
 But a Pi can also be connected to sensors, and act as a gateway to push telemetry to the cloud, it can also run Azure IoT Edge, so of course in this case it would be an IoT device (a beefier IoT device than a microcontroller, so to speak).
+A Pi can also be used to perform AI on the edge, like running a custom vision model as shown in [this demo](https://docs.microsoft.com/en-us/samples/azure-samples/custom-vision-service-iot-edge-raspberry-pi/custom-vision-azure-iot/).

 Let's finish this long pause and move on to the first microcontroller board I have used.